You can request a pdf version of the policy by emailing email@example.com.

 - Where our use of the data is unlawful but you do not want us to erase it.

-Please see Section 2 should you request restriction of processing of your personal data, request the transfer of your personal data to you or to a third party or withdraw consent at any time where we are relying on consent to process your personal data.
+Please see The Data We Collect About You should you request restriction of processing of your personal data, request the transfer of your personal data to you or to a third party or withdraw consent at any time where we are relying on consent to process your personal data.